Balasore district: Languages

-At the time of the 2011 Census of India, 72.36% of the population in the district spoke Odia, 22.54% Bengali, 2.52% Urdu, 1.46% Santali and 0.67% Hindi as their first language.
+At the time of the 2011 Census of India, 88.30% of the population in the district spoke Odia, 4.11% Santali, 3.39% Urdu, 1.30% Bengali and 2.90% Others as their first language.

 The local dialect of the region is Baleswari, a dialect of Odia.
 Other languages include Bhunjia, spoken by approximately 7000 Bhunjia Adivasis and Santali.

 Education

 The district constitute primary university is F. M. University.
 There is government medical college in district known as Fakir Mohan Medical College and Hospital.

 Jawahar Navodaya Vidyalaya, Bagudi (also known as JNV Bagudi or JNV Balasore) is a public residential school in Bagudi village (near Mangalpur) of Soro block in the Balasore district.
 Government-run, it provides education to children predominantly from the rural areas and economically challenged families.
-It was established and is managed by Navodaya Vidyalaya Samiti (an autonomous organization of the Ministry of Human Resource Development and Department of Secondary Education and Higher Education).In accordance with the National Policy on Education (1986) of the government of India, the Jawahar Navodaya Vidyalaya Bagudi in the Balasore district was established during March 1987.
+It was established and is managed by Navodaya Vidyalaya Samiti (an autonomous organisation of the Ministry of Human Resource Development and Department of Secondary Education and Higher Education).In accordance with the National Policy on Education (1986) of the government of India, the Jawahar Navodaya Vidyalaya Bagudi in the Balasore district was established during March 1987.